lbwang95/RSP/README.md

 The file named "order.txt" is used to build the tree decomposition.
 One can also generate it by using the function "genorder()" in the index.cpp.

-We also extracted real travel time distributions from NYC Department of Transportation (\url{https://data.cityofnewyork.us/Transportation/DOT-Traffic-Speeds-NBE/i4gi-tjb9}).
+We also extracted real travel time distributions from NYC Department of Transportation (link: https://data.cityofnewyork.us/Transportation/DOT-Traffic-Speeds-NBE/i4gi-tjb9).
 The two files with prefixes "DOT-" in the "data/NY" folder include the means and variances of edges.
 We could replace them with USA-road-t.NY.gr and USA-road-var.NY.gr to run the experiments.

 ### Running Example